ahujatejas06/iitk-traveller-docs-2/index.md

 {: .info}
 `mem[mem_1]` will denote the number written on page `mem_1` in any book.

 ## Compass

 The compass will guide your travels by telling you where to go next from any landmark.
-At any instant of time, the compass will display a number, which you can change on your own, or in the course of your travels.
-At any step in your journey, you can only travel next to a code line which has the condition value equal to the current value of the compass (also referred to as `cond`). **The default/initial value of the compass is 0.**
+At any instant of time, the compass will display a number, which you can change be changed in the course of your travels.
+At every landmark there should be outgoing paths denoted with some number that you would take to travel to the next location.
+At any step in your journey, you can only take the path which is denoted by the number equal to the current value of the compass (also referred to as `cond`). **The default/initial value of the compass is 0.**

-There can only be one such code line from a particular landmark, and if there are multiple code lines from the same landmark with the same condition value, an error will be generated.
+If at a particular location there are multiple outgoing paths which match the current value of the compass, you are confused and get stuck at that location.
+Thus while setting the map you should make sure that such a situation never arises.

 ## Mysterious box